rrrlw/med-student-research/README.md

 One relevant educational outcome in the field of academic medicine is research output during the medical school years.
 Google Scholar provides a convenient central database that automatically updates as students publish their research.
 This tool thus provides educators and education researchers with a straightforward method to track research outcomes for medical students.
-Note that the functionality can easily be extended to include any member of academia with a Google Scholar profile.
+Note that the functionality can easily be extended to track the research output of any member of academia with a Google Scholar profile.

 ## Getting Started